metalman3797/Cura-Dremel-Printer-Plugin/README.md

 4. Set the slicing options that you want.

-5. Zoom in on the part until it fills the screen.
+5. (Optional, but recommended) Zoom in on the part until it fills the screen.
 As the plugin saves out the .g3drem file it will grab a screenshot of the main cura window for use as the preview image that is displayed on the Ideabuilder screen.
-This preview is **much** better if you zoom in on the part that you're printing until the part fills the entire window, i.e.
+This preview is **much** better if you zoom in on the part that you're printing until the part fills the entire window.

+For instance:
 ![Zoom in on the part](/docs/Zoom_For_Screenshot.PNG)

-which produces:
+Produces:
 ![Ideabuilder Screen](docs/Ideabuilder_screen.jpg)

 6. Click "File->Save As", or "save to file", selecting .g3drem as the output file format.